Which of the following is NOT a possible sign of a chemical chang... | Study Prep in Pearson+

 Understand that a chemical change involves the formation of new substances with different properties, while a physical change affects only the state or appearance without changing the substance's identity.

-Identify common signs of chemical changes, which include change in color, production of a gas, and formation of a precipitate, as these indicate new substances are formed.
+Production of a gas is often a sign of a chemical change, as it suggests a new substance is being formed and released.

+Formation of a precipitate (a solid formed from a solution) is a classic indicator of a chemical change because it shows new substances are created.

-Recognize that a change in state, such as melting or boiling, is a physical change because it involves a change in the physical form of the substance without altering its chemical composition.
+Change in state (such as melting or boiling) is a physical change, not a chemical change, because the substance changes its physical form but remains chemically the same.

-Compare the options given: change in color, production of a gas, and formation of a precipitate are all signs of chemical changes, whereas change in state is not.

-Conclude that the sign which is NOT indicative of a chemical change is the change in state (e.g., melting or boiling), as it represents a physical change.

 Watch next